pecknigel/trading-prices-widget-practice-project/README.md

 [More info coming soon as this practice project is developed]

-To learn what you need to complete this project, check out our [Courses and Resources](https://docs.prescriptionfree.academy/resources) page.
+To learn what you need to complete this project, check out our [Courses and Resources](https://library.peckn.net/resources) page.

-Ongoing support and guided learning is available from Nigel via [Prescription Free Academy](https://prescriptionfree.academy/).
+Ongoing support and guided learning is available from Nigel via [Preply](https://preply.com/en/tutor/4217857).

 ## Existing Implementation